Hans-Joachim Stuck: Life and career

 Stuck continued racing touring and sports cars all over the world, winning the 24 Hours of Le Mans twice with a Porsche 962.
 Stuck says the 962 is the favourite racecar he has driven during his career, describing it as having the "perfect combination of power and downforce" and saying that he had "never sat in such a high-tech racing car as the Porsche 962C with the PDK semi-automatic transmission".

-In the 1990s he tasted touring car success, winning the DTM Championship in 1990 with Audi, before returning to Porsche until the 24 Hours of Le Mans in 1998.
+In the 1990s, Stuck tasted touring car success, winning the DTM Championship in 1990 with Audi, before returning to Porsche until the 24 Hours of Le Mans in 1998.
 He resumed an official role with BMW after that.
-In 2006, Stuck raced in the inaugural season of the Grand Prix Masters formula for retired Formula One drivers after scoring 6th in the first race event at the Kyalami circuit in South Africa on 11–13 November 2005.
+In 2006, Stuck raced in the inaugural season of the Grand Prix Masters formula for retired Formula One drivers after scoring sixth in the first race event at the Kyalami circuit in South Africa on 11–13 November 2005.

 January 2008 saw Stuck began his current position with Volkswagen Motorsport.
 This role has also seen him use his experience to help refine road cars, including the new Golf VI GTI.

 Stuck announced the end of his 43 years active career as a race driver after the 2011 Nürburgring 24 Hours, in which he participated with a Reiter Engineering Lamborghini Gallardo LP600+ GT3 together with Dennis Rostek and his sons Ferdinand Stuck and Johannes Stuck.
 Team Stuck^{3} finished 15th overall following gearbox problems.

 In April 2012, Stuck was elected President of the German Motorsport Association (Deutscher Motor Sport Bund).